 The access link of child page will be:

 How the access links work

 - An access link is associated with one password by default.
 That means when you edit/ deactivate/ activate/ delete a password, you’re editing/ deactivating/ activating/ deleting the corresponding access link.

 - When users access protected content via a quick access link, our plugin will save a cookie containing password to their browser at the same time.
 So they can re-visit the page multiple times without proving a password until the cookie expires.

 - You can modify the cookie expiration time under our plugin’s settings page.

 - If users re-access the page via the quick access link, a new cookie will be generated and override the existing one.

 - If two pages are protected by the same password, their access links will have the same ?ppwp_ac parameter.
 However, accessing one page successfully doesn’t mean that users can see the other content without re-entering the password

-- This function works with single pages, posts, and custom post types only.
+- This feature works with single post of any post type.

-Please note that this feature is available in Pro version only.
-So if you deactivate PPWP Pro, all access links will not work anymore.
+- This feature is available in Pro version only.
+So if you deactivate PPWP Pro, all quick access links will not work anymore.